-A Comprehensive Approach.
-In recent decades, the field of community development has evolved beyond single issue, project-based strategies that addressed a narrow range of community needs, but failed to consider the complex interconnectedness of challenges faced by residents of low income neighborhoods.
+In recent decades, the field of community development has evolved beyond single issue, project-based strategies that addressed a narrow range of community needs, but failed to consider the complex mix of challenges faced by residents of low-income neighborhoods.

-Today a new, more holistic approach to community development has emerged.
-This model uses deep and abiding citizen engagement to address a spectrum of inter-connected needs.
+Comprehensive community development is a more holistic approach that uses deep and abiding citizen engagement to address a spectrum of interconnected needs.
 Residents and leaders envision a better future; create a definitive plan to accomplish that vision; and recruit local agencies, organizations and institutions into a collaborative partnership that integrates programs and services to improve the quality of life within the community.

-- A growing body of evidence and a track record of proven success indicate that comprehensive community development is the best approach to reimagining and revitalizing urban neighborhoods, and
+- A growing body of evidence and a track record of proven success of comprehensive community development initiatives that show how this approach can effectively revitalize struggling moderate- and low-income neighborhoods

-- Never in our lifetime has there been such a large volume of enthusiastically active citizens eager to bring change to where they live and, in doing so, bring change to America.
+- A groundswell of enthusiastically active citizens eager to bring change to where they live and, in doing so, bring change to America.

-The LISC Model.
 LISC's first and largest comprehensive community development effort launched in Chicago in 2003.
-Since then, LISC has expanded the Sustainable Communities program to 20 additional cities across the country.
+Since then, LISC has expanded the Building Sustainable Communities program to 23 cities across the country.

 By interweaving the different but essential capabilities of local government, faith-based groups, charitable foundations and grassroots organizations, this pioneering effort to plan and implement comprehensive community development is delivering results on a large scale.
-In the areas of housing, education, economic development, jobs, sports, and more, community-based lead agencies and their partners are transforming neighborhoods into new communities that offer hope, opportunity and a better quality of life.
+Community-based lead agencies and their partners are transforming neighborhoods into new communities that offer hope, opportunity and a better quality of life.
 The network and relationships serve as a platform for investment in an impressive array of projects and programs, and leverage literally billions of dollars of additional investment by the public and private sectors.

 Who We Serve

 The Institute serves those who are interested in the practice and theory of community development in our nation's urban and rural centers.
-It offers a range of programs and services to train, educate and inform community development practitioners, funders, and policy makers in the public, private and not-for-profit sectors.
-These include:
+It offers a range of programs and services to train, educate and inform community development practitioners, funders, and policy makers in the public, private and nonprofit sectors.